neha-kay/Kiko-plus/_posts/2015-06-02-beginners-guide-to-couchsurfing.md

 This guide covers:

+* Part 1: The Beginner's Guide to Couchsurfing - How to Couchsurf (this page)

 * Part 2: [What Couchsurfing Is & How it Works]({% post_url 2015-06-02-you-couchsurf-whats-that %})

 * Part 3: [Getting Started and What Hosts Want]({% post_url 2015-06-02-getting-started-and-what-hosts-want %})